What Should I Do When a Student Cheats?

 Severe punishment doesn’t have much of an effect on the incidence of cheating, and there is a great deal faculty and student leaders can do to promote academic integrity.

-Find out the most effective ways to confront cheating in What Should I Do When a Student Cheats?, a Magna 20-Minute Mentor with James M. Lang, director of the Center for Teaching Excellence and an English professor at Assumption College.
+Find out the most effective ways to confront cheating in What Should I Do When a Student Cheats?

-Instead of myths and misconceptions, Lang will share a research-based approach to the challenge of academic dishonesty—in your classroom and across your campus.
+Instead of myths and misconceptions, the presenter will share a research-based approach to the challenge of academic dishonesty—in your classroom and across your campus.

 - The key to ensuring a fair process for handling violations of academic integrity